UBC-LFS/dairy-digital-signage/README.md

 Samsung Smart TV's use SamSung Internet Browser.
 It supports .png, .jpg, .webp, .gif, .apng, .pdf, .ico, and .bmp files.

+### Ordering Slides

+Slides are automatically organized alphanumerically in the slideshow folders.
+If you want to change the ordering, you should add 1a, 1b, 1c...
+2a, 2b ... etc. to the front of each file name.
+If a view is given multiple folders to pull from, it will show all slides in the first folder first and then show all the slides in the second folder before looping.

 ### Adding Views

 To add a new view (and a new slideshow), you need to create a new key in settings.yml and a new page.
 The new key should have all the setttings listed above.